Havanese Grooming Guide

 Havaneses have light shedding and require weekly brushing.
 Regular grooming sessions keep your Havanese's coat healthy and help you bond with your dog.

-With a typical weight of 7-13 lbs and lifespan of 14-16 yrs, the Havanese requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 7-13 lbs and lifespan of 14-16 yrs, the Havanese benefits from care tailored to its physical and behavioral profile.
 Whether you are researching the Havanese for the first time or deepening your knowledge as a current owner, the breed's toy lineage is the foundation for understanding their needs.

 Brushing & Coat Care